teamalfy-technical/odadeemobile-app/replit.md

 The application features a dark theme designed to match the website branding, utilizing a color palette of dark navy (#0f172a) for backgrounds, slate (#1e293b) for card backgrounds, blue (#2563eb) as a primary accent, and yellow (#f4d03f) as a secondary accent.
 Text is primarily white (#ffffff) with light gray (#cbd5e1) for secondary text.
 The design incorporates styled cards with rounded corners and elevation, blue-accented buttons, and input fields that align with the dark theme.
 The dashboard features a clean, minimalist webapp-style aesthetic with personalized greetings, vertically stacked cards for information display (e.g., year group members, events, projects, discussions), and a persistent footer navigation with modern rounded icons and active tab indicators.
 The overall design emphasizes flat colors, subtle borders, and minimal shadows for a professional, business-focused look.

 ### Technical Implementations
 The project is built with Flutter 3.32.0 and Dart 3.8.0, targeting the web platform.
 It follows a modular project structure, organizing code into reusable `components`, feature-specific `Screens`, and utility files.
 A robust authentication system uses `flutter_secure_storage` for secure token management, `AuthService` for authentication flows (login, registration, token refresh, logout), and `ApiConfig` for managing API endpoints.
 Device tracking is integrated for enhanced security.

-Payment integration (e.g., PayAngel) is implemented with dedicated services and WebView components, handling transaction callbacks and ensuring user data validation.
+**Payment Integration:** PayAngel payment gateway with platform-specific handling:
+- **Web:** Uses `url_launcher` to open PayAngel in external browser tab with manual user confirmation ("Yes, Payment Complete" button) to prevent false-positive payment records.
+- **Mobile:** Uses `webview_flutter` with embedded WebView that auto-detects payment callback URLs for automatic success/failure handling.
+- **Implementation:** Platform detection via `kIsWeb` runtime guards, with separated build methods for web confirmation screen and mobile WebView screen.
+All payment data (user info, amount, year group) is properly validated and extracted from nested API responses.

 Error handling, null safety, and proper data transformation are implemented throughout the application.

 ### Feature Specifications
 - **User Authentication**: Secure sign-in/sign-up, password reset, and token refresh, fully integrated with website credentials.